-4) B-shares and H-shares Investments

-- Capital Gains

-According to current CIT law, technically, capital gains derived by overseas investors from trading B-shares and H-shares shall be subject to 10% WHT unless reduced/waived under a tax treaty/tax arrangement.
+4) B-shares and H-shares Investments - Capital Gains WHT According to current CIT law, technically, capital gains derived by overseas investors from trading B-shares and H-shares shall be subject to 10% WHT unless reduced/waived under a tax treaty/tax arrangement.
 In practice, PRC tax authorities have not strictly enforced the collection of WHT from overseas investors on their capital gains from trading B-shares and H-shares.

-The prevailing VAT regulation does not provide VAT exemption on capital gains derived from trading B-shares.
+VAT The prevailing VAT regulation does not provide VAT exemption on capital gains derived from trading B-shares.
 According to Caishui [2016] No.36, technically, capital gains derived from trading B-shares should be subject to 6% VAT and other surtaxes (including City Construction Tax, Educational Surcharge and Local Educational Surcharge) at around 12% of VAT payable in total.
 In practice, China tax authorities have not actively collected VAT from overseas investors on the capital gains from trading B-shares.
 It is more likely than not VAT is not collected by China tax authorities.
 For the capital gains derived from trading H-shares, VAT would not be imposed as the purchase and disposal activities are concluded and completed outside Mainland China.

-SD is levied on certain taxable documents executed or used in the PRC.
+SD SD is levied on certain taxable documents executed or used in the PRC.
 Currently, SD on B-Shares transactions is imposed on the transferors only, at 0.1% of the total transfer value.
 It is unclear whether PRC SD that is imposed on the transfer of shares of PRC companies under the SD Regulations would similarly apply to the acquisition and disposal of H-shares by non-PRC investors outside the PRC.
-That said, PRC SD is generally not imposed for trading of Hshares in practice.
+That said, PRC SD is generally not imposed for trading of H-shares in practice. - Dividends WHT According to current CIT law and Circular Guoshuihan [2008] No. 897, dividends derived by overseas investors from B-shares and H-shares shall be subject to 10% WHT unless reduced/waived under a tax treaty/tax arrangement.
+VAT Dividends from China equity investment are not subject to VAT in China.